The Power of "Local" in the Global Energy Transition

 Applying technology with speed can accelerate positive change

 Siemens was the first major industrial company to commit to becoming carbon neutral.
 This decision was more than just demonstrating our dedication to corporate responsibility.
 It allowed us to demonstrate what’s already possible utilizing today’s technologies when it comes to addressing climate change.
 The technology needed to rapidly reduce carbon emissions is already in the marketplace.
-Last year, Siemens' technology helped U.S. customers decrease CO2 emissions by 132 million metric tons—that’s more than the emissions of New York City, Los Angeles, and Chicago combined.
+With a strong focus on industry, infrastructure and transport, we help create agile factories, intelligent and efficient buildings, and more sustainable transport systems.
+This is how Siemens supports its customers to increase their competitiveness and - at the same time - sets the course for a successful energy transition in the areas of industry, transportation and buildings.
+We also believe that by rejoining the Paris Climate Agreement, the U.S. will accelerate an ongoing energy transition as we invest in sustainable technologies.

 An Action Plan for a Decarbonized Future